zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

 > I am writing on behalf of Zach Betz.
-I’ve had the pleasure of working with him on both contract work and bid proposal teams.
+I've had the pleasure of working with him on both contract work and bid proposal teams.
 He has been an integral member of both - his DevOps acumen coupled with senior-level full-stack development capabilities would be an asset to any company.
 He has proven proficient (and personally helped me out of jams) with React, Java, Jenkins pipeline work, and docker.
 >
 > His ability to learn on the fly and adapt to new circumstances is exceptional, and his passion for useful and thorough documentation has saved me more than once.
-I still have a directory full of bash scripts that I pulled from Zach’s GitHub profile.
+I still have a directory full of bash scripts that I pulled from Zach's GitHub profile.
 I have also seen him thrive as both a software engineer and a team lead.
 His interpersonal skills are uncommon in our industry; he is well-liked and well-regarded by his team members and superiors alike.
 >
 > -- Adam, Software Engineer